Hokkien mee: Singapore Hokkien mee

-Penang hae mee (noodle soup)
+Penang hokkien mee (noodle soup)

 The Penang variant can be easily distinguished from the other variants by its characteristic spicy prawn broth.
 It primarily consists of rice vermicelli and thicker yellow egg noodles, while the broth is made with prawn heads and shells, and pork ribs.
-Sliced prawns are also added into the dish, along with pork slices, hard boiled eggs, kangkung (Ipomoea aquatica), bean sprouts, fried shallots, lard and sambal.
+Sliced prawns or shrimps are also added into the dish, along with pork slices, hard boiled eggs, and kangkung (Ipomoea aquatica).
+Some of the Hokkien Mee are served with bean sprouts, fried shallots, lard and sambal too.
 In Penang, pig skin, an ingredient rarely served in Kuala Lumpur, is a common topping as well.

 Egg noodles are served in richly flavoured dark soup stock with prawns, pork slices, fish cake slices and bean sprouts, topped with fried shallots and scallion.
 The stock is made using dried shrimp, plucked heads of prawns, white pepper, garlic and other spices.
 Traditionally, lard is added to the soup, but this is now less common due to health concerns.
 A "dry" (without soup) version is also available; this version usually involves flavouring the noodles and toppings with vinegar, soy sauce, oil and chili, if desired.
 The dish is also usually served with freshly cut red chili slices in light soy sauce and lime juice.

+The name "Hokkien Mee" is controversial and often discussed in local forums.
+Majority of the Penangites and hawkers are Hokkien who spoke in the Hokkien-dialect.
+Thus, the Hokkien prawn-soup noodle was called "Hokkien Mee" in Penang as there are varieties of noodles with prawn as main ingredients such as "lam mee" while local Hokkien Mee was served with sliced small shrimp.
+Nevertheless, not all Malaysians speak hokkien.
+Therefore, Penang Hokkien Mee is also known as "Penang Har Mee" especially in other northern region which Cantonese was their most-spoken dialects, as "Har" means prawn in Cantonese ("Hae" in Hokkien).

 Singaporean hae mee

-Another version also called "prawn noodles" in Singapore is similar to the Penang variation of Hokkien mee.
+Another version of the dish called "prawn noodles" (虾面 hae mee) in Singapore is similar to the Penang variation of Hokkien mee.
 Egg noodles and rice noodles are served in richly flavoured dark soup stock with prawns, pork slices, fish cake slices, and bean sprouts topped with fried shallots and spring onion.
 The stock is made using dried shrimps, prawn heads, white pepper, garlic and other spices.